BabyManisha/web-meta-json/README.md

     const WebMetaJson = require('web-meta-json');
     ```

-3. Call the `GetData` function in `WebMetaJson` and send the url(example: https://babymanisha.com) as a parameter, which will return promise as output.
+3. Call the `GetData` function in `WebMetaJson` and send the URL(example: https://babymanisha.com) as a parameter, which will return promise as output.
     ```
     WebMetaJson.GetData('https://babymanisha.com').then(response => {
         console.log(response);